magiciangambit/XamarinEncryptorDecryptor/README.md

 <img src="TestFileEncryptDecryptXamarin/Screenshot_1544081004.png" width="250" height="400">
 </p>

-Encryptor and Decryptor for Xamarin
+Encryptor and Decryptor for Xamarin using AES

 This plugin is to ease developer to implement encryption and decryption in xamarin